goreleaser/goreleaser/README.md

 By default GoReleaser will build the your current directory, but you can change the build package path in the GoReleaser configuration file.

-To generate a `goreleaser.yml` file with the defaults, you can run `goreleaser init`.
-You can then custumize the sections as you wish.

 ```yml
 # goreleaser.yml
 # Build customization